NeuralEnsemble/python-neo/doc/source/index.rst

 Contributing
 ------------

-The people behind the project are very open to discussion.
+The people behind the project (see :doc:`authors`) are very open to discussion.
 Any feedback is gladly received and highly appreciated!
 Discussion of Neo takes place on the NeuralEnsemble mailing list::